 And yeah, we do things a little differently around here…

 You’ll notice there are no paparazzi photos on this site unless the celebrities have implied consent like at red carpet events.
-You won’t find any photos of the children of celebrities either, unless they’ve shared the photos themselves.
+You won’t find any photos of the children of celebrities either (hell yes to Kristen Bell and Dax Shepard’s #NoKidsPolicy) unless they are public figures themselves and even then, we think about the impact of sharing the photos first.
 You won’t read stories that body-shame or tear women down.
 Or baby/wedding news until the celebrities themselves are ready to share that info (because why not let them have the joy of sharing on their own terms?).
 And you won’t find any gossip or stories from unnamed mystery sources because playing with people’s lives and mental health for entertainment and clicks just doesn’t sit right with me.

 Through CelebrityKind, my hope is to not only create pop culture content that inspires us all to be the best version of ourselves (rather than making us feel better about being the worst version of ourselves), but also to generate awareness about how the media we click on, respond to and share ultimately shapes the world we live in.